 What should I do if I disagree with the notice?

 Call us at the toll-free number on the top right corner of your notice.
-Please have your paperwork ready when you call.
-If you prefer, you can write to us using the notice's response form.
-Enclose it in the envelope we provided.
+Please have your notice and account information available when you call.
+If you prefer, you can write to us using Form 15103.

 What should I do if I've just filed my tax return?

 You do not have to do anything if you filed your tax return within the last 8 weeks.

 What should I do if I did not file my tax return or it has been more than 8 weeks since I filed it?

-Complete the response form from your notice.
+Complete Form 15103 included with your notice.
 Check the name, Social Security number, and tax year on your notice.
 Make sure they match the name, number, and year on the return.
-Then mail us a signed and dated copy of the tax return with the response form.
+Mail us a signed and dated copy of the tax return with Form 15103.

 You can request a payment plan with us when you cannot pay the full amount you owe.